HafizRinaldi/jawi-app/README.md

 Beyond factual lookups on detected letters, the AI Tutor excels at creative and conversational tasks.
 This allows you to use JawiAI not just as a detection tool, but as a dynamic language-learning partner.

 > For the most authentic and relevant results, we recommend writing your prompts in *Malay/Indonesian*.
 Since Jawi is the script for the Malay language, asking for '*contoh*' (examples) in its native language will give you the best responses from the AI.
+However, the AI tutor is also fluent in English and will respond to prompts in either language.

 Here are some examples of prompts you can try in the **Smart AI Chat**: